jazzsequence/sourced-functions/README.md

 $ newsite
 ```

+## New site setup with Chassis
+The functions file also includes functions required for setting up a new site with Chassis.
+Required Vagrant to be installed.
+Simply run `chassis_setup` and the prompts will walk you through the rest.

 **Note:** For the new site installation and database setup to work, you must have WP-CLI installed.

 ## FAQ

 **How come I get a database connection error when I try to set up a new site in MAMP?**
 That's because WP-CLI is trying to use the version of PHP installed on your _system_ instead of the one that MAMP is using.
 The most reliable way to get around this that I have found (and I've tried a bunch of things) is to create a symbolic link to your MAMP `php` binary in `/usr/bin`.
 Like this:

 ```